 Over the years I have made several visits to that site on chemin Giguère ( now chemin Duval) where Louise Camirand’s body was found, where Leo Hamel stood with Rex hoping to find a clue, a connection, something.
 Each time I invite the Surete du Quebec to participate, and each time they refuse, I suppose not wanting to lend credibility to a theory that the murders of Camirand and my sister are connected.
 Over those years we have recovered numerous personal items – pieces of women’s clothing, women’s jewelry a purse – from that forest.
 The Surete du Quebec refused to process the items, they refuse to even look at photographs of the items.

 And where are they now?
 Where are those pioneer agents with such a bright future in Quebec behavioral profiling and murder investigations?
-Marc Lépine was demoted and thrown out of the cold case unit. Éric Latour has bounced around a series of SQ podunk outposts; a year in Joliet ( population 19,000, best known for housing a women’s prison), five months in St-Lin-Laurentides, population 17,000, his career trajectory the opposite of small town police chief Hamel’s back in the day.
+Marc Lépine was removed from the cold case unit.
+He now heads the service of investigations on crimes against persons for the SQ. Éric Latour has bounced around a series of SQ podunk outposts; a year in Joliet ( population 19,000, best known for housing a women’s prison), five months in St-Lin-Laurentides, population 17,000, his career trajectory the opposite of small town police chief Hamel’s back in the day.

 When I interviewed Latour in 2019 for the book, Wish You Were Here – after ten years of losing contact – his first question was, “How did you get my number?”
 When I asked him to verify some information about my sister’s case and Luc Gregoire his response was very familiar.
 It was virtually the same response Roch Gaudreault – the original Surete du Quebec investigating officer into my sister’s death – gave to my brother when Andre reinvestigated matters in the 1990s, “I may not remember anything”.